-Visual observation at Ryton showed that the rye dominated in the rye/vetch mix for most of the season.
-In the gardeners mix, the phacelia dominated early in the season until it was killed off by frost.
+In 2022, visual observation at Ryton showed that the rye dominated in the rye/vetch mix for most of the season.
+In the Gardener's mix, the phacelia dominated early in the season until it was killed off by frost.
 Of the remaining plants, the crimson clover in the mix showed the best survival into the spring, although this was at low levels.